authelia/authelia/docs/content/reference/guides/proxy-authorization.md

 This is the legacy implementation which used to operate similar to both the [ForwardAuth](#forwardauth) and [AuthRequest](#authrequest) implementations.

+{{< callout context="note" title="Note" icon="outline/info-circle" >}}
-*__Note:__ This implementation has duplicate entries for metadata.
+This implementation has duplicate entries for metadata.
 This is due to the fact this implementation used to cater for the AuthRequest and ForwardAuth implementations.
-The table is in order of precedence where if a header higher in the list exists it is used over those lower in the list.*
+The table is in order of precedence where if a header higher in the list exists it is used over those lower in the list.
+{{< /callout >}}

 |   Metadata   |     Source     |         Key          |
 |:------------:|:--------------:|:--------------------:|